After Texas Hurricane, Up To 10 Tornadoes Seen, Plus Houston Had Four Flood Emergencies In One Night

 According to AccuWeather, San Antonio is under several weather advisories.
 These include a tropical storm warning, flash flood watch, and there is even a tropical cyclone statement on the website.

 In Houston, a city official said it was difficult to get people to be careful when they see blue skies and the sun shining.
-However, the clear skies that people saw this morning does not minimize the danger of flooding.
+However, the clear skies that people saw this morning do not minimize the danger of flooding.

 [Featured Image by David J. Phillip/AP Images]